 GeneCards Summary for TARBP1 Gene

 TARBP1 (TAR (HIV-1) RNA Binding Protein 1) is a Protein Coding gene.
-Diseases associated with TARBP1 include acquired immunodeficiency syndrome and hiv-1.
+Diseases associated with TARBP1 include hiv-1.
 GO annotations related to this gene include RNA binding and RNA methyltransferase activity.

 UniProtKB/Swiss-Prot for TARBP1 Gene